ethan0905/ft_transcendence/README.md

 To push further:
 We can work on api security, we can run our api in a cluster mode.. and more...

+Dockerizing your entire app:
+1. Create your Dockerfiles inside frontend and backend.
+Tests them individualy using the `docker build .` command.
+2. Go to the root of your directory and create your `docker-compose.yml` file.
+3.

 ## 🗃️ ressources
 #### docker and react live reload
 https://medium.com/@chavezharris/live-reload-with-docker-and-react-3d6de03920af